KonradHerman/roundtable/ROADMAP.md

 - ✅ **Winner calculation**: Manual (players determine together)
 - ✅ **Board/spectator view**: Not a priority for MVP
 - ✅ **Play again**: Must implement (keep players in room)
+- ✅ **Deployment**: Railway for production (cardless.games)
+- ✅ **Next games**: Avalon, then Spyfall, Skull, Wavelength

 ### Open Questions ❓
-- ❓ When to implement automation testing?
+- ❓ When to migrate to Svelte 5?
+(After Phase 2 complete)
-- ❓ What game to implement after Avalon?
+- ❓ When to implement Redis?
+(When scaling beyond 100s of concurrent games)
-- ❓ Self-hosted vs cloud deployment?
+- ❓ PWA features priority?
+(After Phase 3)

 ---